Negatively Curved Graphs: Other Forms of Negative Curvature

 Jonckheere, Lou, Bonahon, and Baryshnikov (\cite{JLBB}, Section $3$) state two conjectures, each with two parts.
-The purpose of this section and the next section is to answer all of them.
-The conjectures deal with two different concepts of graph curvature, and the conjectures relate them towards the amount of congestion in a network and the location of the highest amounts of congestion in a network.
-Both concepts can be thought of as variations of rotation.
-The first concept involves rotational inertia, or just inertia, and we will investigate that concept in this section.
-The second concept attempts to identify the center of a graph (implicitly identified as the point of highest congestion) as the unique fixed point under multiple angles of reflective symmetry.
-We will discuss the second concept in the next section.
+We will answer all four questions.
+The conjectures deal with two different concepts of graph curvature, and the conjectures relate them towards the amount of congestion in a network and the location of the highest amounts of demand in a network.
+At first we will deal with the questions relating large demand to symmetry.
+Afterwards we will consider the questions relating large demand to the second moment.

-Most of the conjectures involves locating the ``center'' of a graph (not to be confused with the technical definition of the center of a graph).
-The center of a hyperbolic space is clearly the area of highest congestion, and Jonckheere, Lou, Bonahon, and Baryshnikov rigorously prove this.
-The conjectures are then attempts at comparing the center of a hyperbolic space to other definitions of centers - either minimizing the second moment of inertia or a fixed point in several symmetries.
-The \emph{second moment of inertia} of a vertex $w$ is defined to be $\sum_v d(w,v)^2$.
-The first sign that all of these definitions of center may be distinct is that there is no given reason for why we should consider the second moment instead of the first moment or the seventh moment.

-In the end, we conclude that these definitions give no more information about the network tomography than the set of vertex degrees, and the set of vertex degrees give no information about the network tomography.